visrealm/pico9918/README.md

 The configurator was written in a [custom fork of CVBasic](https://github.com/visrealm/CVBasic) with the full source available in [/configtool](configtool).

+If you're not interested in building the configurator yourself, you'll find the latest builds in the [Releases](https://github.com/visrealm/pico9918/releases).

 ### Web-based Configurator

 If you don't have a device supported by the native configurator, the [Web-based PICO9918 Configurator](https://visrealm.github.io/pico9918/config/index.html) can be used to generate a config .uf2 file.
 Just drag-and-drop the resulting file onto your PICO9918 using the same method as for firmware updates.